Ancient Egyptian Makeup

 One of the most effective ways of distinguishing between the rich and the poor in Egypt was to examine the tools and materials they used to keep and apply their makeup.
 The citizens with high socio-economic status usually had their makeup kept in beautiful bronze or even silver containers; they applied the makeup using appropriately crafted ivory brushes that made the applications of the makeup ingredient simple and effective.

-On the other hand, people of poor socio-economic status usually used wooded or clay containers to keep their makeup ingredients.
+On the other hand, people of poor socio-economic status usually used wooded or clay containers to keep their make up ingredients.
 They applied these ingredients using wet wooden brushes they crafted themselves.

 Making up the Eyes and Face